isaacbernat/presentations/optimise/pycon_se_2019_version/final.md

 ---

-## v2 Peephole optimization/strength reduction.
+## v2 Peephole optimization/strength reduction
 ### V1 vs V0 speedup: 1.61x; &emsp; &emsp; V1 -> 60 943 years (N=2^20)

 <div style="margin-left:-4rem" ><img src="./images/img_v02i.py.png" width="110%"/></div>

 ???
 This technique is about replacing overly generic functions by more specific ones.
 For example in binary integer arithmetic, we know that multiplication by a power of 2 can be expressed as a simple "shift" operation.
-E.g. multiplication by 16 (2^4) means moving 4 bits to the left.
+E.g. **multiplication by 16 (2^4)** means moving 4 bits to the left.
 For most architectures this is computed faster.

 ---

-## v2 Peephole optimization/strength reduction.
+## v2 Peephole optimization/strength reduction

 <div ><img src="./images/img_v02ii.py.png" width="100%"/></div>